John Trumbull

-John Trumbull (June 6, 1756November 10, 1843) was an American artist of the early independence period, notable for his historical paintings of the American Revolutionary War, of which he was a veteran.
+John Trumbull (June 6, 1756 – November 10, 1843) was an American painter and military officer best known for his historical paintings of the American Revolutionary War, of which he was a veteran.
 He has been called the "Painter of the Revolution".
 Trumbull's Declaration of Independence (1817), one of his four paintings that hang in the United States Capitol rotunda, is used on the reverse of the current United States two-dollar bill.

-Early life
+Early life and education

-Trumbull was born in Lebanon, Connecticut, in 1756, to Jonathan Trumbull and Faith (née Robinson) Trumbull.
+Trumbull was born in Lebanon in Connecticut Colony in 1756, to Jonathan Trumbull and Faith (née Robinson) Trumbull.
 His father served as governor of Connecticut from 1769 to 1784.
-Both sides of his family were descended from early Puritan settlers in the state.
+Both sides of his family were descended from early Puritan settlers of Connecticut.

-He had two older brothers, Joseph Trumbull, the first commissary general of the Continental Army in the Revolutionary War, and Jonathan Trumbull Jr., who became the second Speaker of the House of the United States.
+He had two older brothers, Joseph Trumbull, the first commissary general of the Continental Army in the Revolutionary War, and Jonathan Trumbull Jr., who became the second Speaker of the House of Representatives.

-The young Trumbull entered the 1771 junior class at Harvard College at age 15 and graduated in 1773.
-Due to a childhood accident, Trumbull lost the use of one eye.
-This may have influenced his detailed painting style.
+Trumbull entered the 1771 junior class at Harvard College at age 15 and graduated in 1773.
+Due to a childhood accident, Trumbull lost the use of one eye, which may have influenced his detailed painting style.

+Career

-Revolutionary War
+American Revolutionary War

 As a soldier in the American Revolutionary War, Trumbull rendered a particular service at Boston by sketching plans of the British and American lines and works.
 He witnessed the Battle of Bunker Hill.
 He was appointed second aide-de-camp to General George Washington, and in June 1776, deputy adjutant general to General Horatio Gates.
-He resigned from the army in 1777 after a dispute over the dating of his officer commission.
+Trumbull resigned from the army in 1777; the cause was reported to be a dispute over the dating of his commission, which would have blocked him from further promotion.

-In 1780, with funds depleted, Trumbull turned to art as a profession.
-He traveled to London, where upon introduction from Benjamin Franklin, Trumbull studied under Benjamin West.
-At West's suggestion, Trumbull painted small pictures of the War of Independence and miniature portraits.
-He painted about 250 in his lifetime.
-He also painted a portrait of Washington from memory during this time.
+In 1780, a financially struggling Trumbull decided to work as a professional artist and sailed to London, where he was introduced to Benjamin Franklin.
+Trumbull studied under Benjamin West.
+At West's suggestion, Trumbull painted small pictures of the American Revolutionary War and miniature portraits.
+He painted about 250 such portraits in his lifetime.
+He also painted the portrait of Washington from memory during this time.

+Arrested in Britain

-On September 23, 1780, British agent Major John André was captured by Continental troops in North America; he was hanged as a spy on October 2, 1780.
-After news reached Great Britain, outrage flared and Trumbull was arrested for high treason, as he was an officer in the Continental Army of similar rank to André.
-He was imprisoned for seven months in London's Tothill Fields Bridewell.
+On September 23, 1780, British agent Major John André was captured by Continental Army troops in North America; he was hanged as a spy on October 2, 1780.
+After news reached Great Britain, outrage flared and Trumbull was arrested for treason, since he was known to be an officer in the Continental Army and of similar rank to André.

+Trumbull was imprisoned for seven months at Tothill Fields Bridewell in London.

+Return to America

-After being released, Trumbull returned to the United States on a voyage that lasted six months, ending in late January 1782.
-He then joined his brother David in supplying the army stationed at New Windsor, New York, during the winter of 1782–83.
+Ostracized from British society, Trumbull returned to the United States upon his release, on a voyage that lasted six months.
+Arriving in late January 1782, he found employment with his brother David as a commissary agent for the army stationed at New Windsor, New York, during the winter of 1782 and 1783.